-The project is expected to be This made it possible to assess the delivered next September.
-Launched progress made and plan the next in October 2017 for a period of four vears, it benefits from financing of 30.8 billion FCFA from the African "This project will be a real Development Bank (AfDB), intended to opportunity for digital transformation cover the costs of its implementation. for our country and fits perfectly with The main objective is the deployment the vision of the highest authorities of 1,031km of optical fibre, covering of the country, first and foremost several axes and sections of the country, the Head of State, Brigadier General and promoting interconnection with
+The project is expected to be delivered next September.
+Launched in October 2017 for a period of four years, it benefits from financing of 30.8 billion FCFA from the African Development Bank (AfDB), intended to cover the costs of its implementation.
+The main objective is the deployment of 1,031km of optical fibre, covering several axes and sections of the country, and promoting interconnection with neighbouring nations.